 There are no harmonized European norms concerning either the admissibility or probative value of digital evidence.
 There is of course one very significant exception, namely Directive 1999/93/EC on a Community Framework for electronic signatures (European Parliament and Council, 1999).
 This Directive obligates Member States recognize and provide legal effectiveness for electronic signatures (art.
 5).
-National legislation must ensure that 'advanced & qualified' electronic signatures, created by a secure-signature-creation device (SSCD), are given the same evidentiary value as handwritten signatures do in relation to paper-based data reg that do not most all the requirements to be put on per with
+National legislation must ensure that 'advanced & qualified' electronic signatures, created by a secure-signature-creation device (SSCD), are given the same evidentiary value as handwritten signatures do in relation to paper-based data

-6 O. Leroux, l.c., 199-200.
-It could also be argued that in either event the data contained in logs can at least serve as prima facie evidence ('commencement de preuve par écrit'; 'begin van bewijs'), which acts as an exception to the requirement of written proof under both the Belgian and French system.
+&lt;sup>6 O. Leroux, l.c., 199-200.
+It could also be argued that in either event the data contained in logs can at least serve as prima facie evidence ( 'commencement de preuve par écrit'; 'begin van bewijs'), which acts as an exception to the requirement of written proof under both the Belgian and French system.
 See also infra; concerning art.
 16, § 2 the Belgian Law implementing the e-Commerce Directive.

-7 See also M. Asinari, 'Legal constraints for the protection of privacy and personal data in electronic evidence handling', International Review of Law, Computers & Technology, 2004, vol. 18, n° 2, 231-250.
+&lt;sup>7 See also M. Asinari, 'Legal constraints for the protection of privacy and personal data in electronic evidence handling', International Review of Law, Computers & Technology, 2004, vol. 18, n° 2, 231-250.